intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/hadoop.md

 export ANALYTICS_ZOO_HOME=the root directory where you extract the downloaded Analytics Zoo package
 ```

-- Pack the current conda environment:
+- Pack the current conda environment to `environment.tar.gz` (you can use any name you like):

 ```bash
 conda pack -o environment.tar.gz